phaxio/phaxio-dotnet/Docs/README-csharp-v2.1.md

 ### Downloading a fax

-To retrieve the fax file after you've sent it, call the File property on the Fax instance:
+To retrieve the fax file after you've sent it, call the File method on the Fax instance:

     var file = phaxio.Fax.Retrieve("1234").File;

-File is a byte array representing your fax in PDF form that you can write to disk or store in a database.
+File is a FaxFile object representing your fax.
+You can call the Bytes property which returns a byte array of the PDF  that you can write to disk or store in a database.

-You can also specify which format you'd like using the File method on the Fax instance:
+You can also specify which format you'd like using the File property on the Fax instance:

-    var file = phaxio.Fax.Retrieve("1234").File(FileFormats.SMALL_JPEG);
+    var file = phaxio.Fax.Retrieve("1234").File.SmallJpeg;

-Specify FileFormats.SMALL_JPEG for a small JPEG, FileFormats.LARGE_JPEG for a large JPEG, or FileFormats.PDF for PDF.
-If you don't specify this, it will be a PDF.
+Specify SmallJpeg for a small JPEG, LargeJpeg for a large JPEG, or Pdf for PDF.

 ### Resending a fax